 Both of these products have free versions, which is good if you’re looking to block intrusive ads without paying out of pocket.
 AdGuard is slightly more affordable than AdLock since the starting price and highest-cost tiers are both lower.

-AdGuard has a family plan covering up to nine devices, which can be convenient for families with multiple computers and smartphones.
+AdGuard offers a family plan that covers up to nine devices, making it convenient for families with multiple computers and smartphones.

 However, we chose its personal plan as the best value.
 It protects up to three devices for $2.49/mo (billed annually).
-Most of us use a smartphone as well as a computer or laptop.
+Most of us use both smartphones and computers or laptops.
 It’s reasonable to think you might want more than one device protected.

-AdLock only covers up to five devices.
-That may only be a deal breaker if you have a family and multiple devices to protect.
+AdLock only covers up to five devices, but the pricing structure is simplified, as the device coverage remains the same across all plans.
+However, only five devices at most may be a deal breaker if you have a family and multiple devices to protect.
 For this one, we chose the annual paid plan because it offers more features than the free version, including the ability to block spyware and social media ads.

 AdLock vs. AdGuard: features